sheyll/b9-vm-image-builder/README.md

-Heck, you could even invent your own artifact types, just implement an instance of the data-family `Artifact` and specify inhabitants of the type families accompanying the the methods of the the toy language, i.e.: `CreateSpec`, `AddSpec`, `ConvertSpec`, `ExportSpec` and `ExportResult`.
+Heck, you could even invent your own artifact types, just implement an instance of the data-family `Artifact` and specify inhabitants of the type families accompanying the methods of the toy language, i.e.: `CreateSpec`, `AddSpec`, `ConvertSpec`, `ExportSpec` and `ExportResult`.
 (Oh, don't forget to stack your own `Interpreter` type-class implementation on top of the existing interpreter, otherwise your shiny new toys will merely yield some _Not Yet